 GEO’s tournament standard has a high threshold for certification and GEO publishes a verification report that includes improvement recommendations.
 We want the WM Phoenix Open to continue to be a leader in sustainable sports so it’s crucial to get feedback on continual improvement.

-What are the key requirements to achieve GEO certification and what challenges did you have to overcome to get there?
+What are the key requirements to achieve GEO certification?

 LS: GEO requires formal environmental considerations for planning and communications, site protection, procurement, resource management, access and equity, and community legacy.
 Each of those areas include a few mandatory credits to make sure tournaments don’t avoid sustainability consideration, but there is some flexibility in how tournaments implement sustainability initiatives.